wenleicao/dataviz-project-template-proposal/README.md

 ## Open Questions
 I have not been able to successfully load Massachusetts map yet.
 I need to find shape file.
- The other challenge how to map city and county to the map Another challenge is to filter the chart when user choose a value.
+Another challenge is how to map city and county to the map Third challenge is to filter the chart when user choose a value.

 ## Schedule of Deliverables
 * 1-2 wk  I will complete R1 and R2 and also try to load map